andymasteroffish/hardware_jam/README.md

 # hardware_jam
-DBAA Hardware Jam with Juno McClure
+DBAA Hardware Jam with Juno Morrow

 Using Teensy LC and Adafruit neopixels